mattdonders/nhl-twitter-bot/README.md

 ```

 * Create a new [Twitter application](https://apps.twitter.com/app/new) and request an Access Token once completed.
+* If you want to send messages to Discord create a new [Discord application](https://discordapp.com/developers/applications/) and copy its token.
 * Rename `secret-sample.py` to `secret.py` and fill in the proper credentials.
   * There are two sets of Twitter credentials as the second set can be used to setup a debug / test account.
   * Linode is my cloud VPS host of choice.
 If you are running this locally, this can be left blank as the script will just exit on completion.